With development, we believe the mindset of people is also changing. Gone are those days when the boys had an upper edge over their counterpart.

 12. Is Sukanya Samriddhi Yojana account transferrable to another bank or post office?

 Yes, the account can now be transferred to different authorized banks and post offices just by paying a small payment of ₹100 as a fee.
-However, if the transfer needs to be done because of the change in residential address, then an evidence of the change of residence address must be submitted with the transfer application.
+However, if the transfer needs to be done because of the change in residential address, then evidence of the change of residence address must be submitted with the transfer application.
 No fee will be charged in that case.

 13. How can the withdrawals be made?

 Previously, one could take out 50% of the total balance of the account for education purpose, given that the girl must be 18 year of age or above and must have passed 10th Standard.
-However, at the present, the amount can be withdrawn based on the real fees payable for an educational course.
+However, at present, the amount can be withdrawn based on the real fees payable for an educational course.
 The amount can be taken out at once or it can be withdrawn in the form of annual installments during the course of five years.

 In case the girl child gets married, the total balance of the account can be withdrawn one month before the marriage takes place or three months after the marriage date.
 During the withdrawal, it is necessary to submit the age proof with the purpose of proving that the girl is not under the age of 18.